jzhong0821/History-Club/src/pages/about.md

 Currently, the club has over 40 active members, helding bi-cycle meetings for discussions and various activity plannings.

 If you would like to join the RLS History Club, please [Contact Us](#contact-us) directly via email.
-We are always welcoming to all students in the Stevenson community with a passion for history.
+We are always welcoming to any students in the Stevenson community with a passion for history.

 ## Subscriptions & Submissions